 When I joined XPRIZE, I began work with one of their most interesting competitions: the development of alternative forms of protein.
 As I think we are probably all aware by now, there is a huge cost, ethically and environmentally, to the production of meat.
 There are lots of solutions out there, but one of the most exciting is the production of cultured and plant-based protein.
 The latter has become very common across the Western world over the past few years.
 In London, most places now will offer a vegan-meat version of something like a burger.
 But these products are not quite there yet when it comes to flavor, texture, and price.
 So, they’re looking at that.
 They’re also interested in cultured meat; that is, meat grown in a laboratory.
 It seems like science fiction, but it really isn’t that far away from us now.

 The prize I worked on is an attempt to stimulate innovation in chicken and fish substitutes in particular.
 For anyone who saw Seaspiracy, this is a very pressing issue!
-During my fellowship, I concentrated most of my time on working on a white paper (to be published soon) about this topic.
+During my fellowship, I concentrated most of my time on working on a white paper (you can access the paper here) about this topic.
 It was a real opportunity to hone my writing skills for a variety of audiences, rather than just an academic audience.
 I also worked to edit broad overviews of the competitors for other stakeholders.
 It was a phenomenal experience in converting my academic skillset into a professional one.

 How did these experiences help you?